JaredSchwartz/RuleMiner.jl/README.md

 ## Contributing
 If you see something that could be improved, please open an issue!

-Please no unsolicited PRs-- Open an issue first.
+Please open an issue before opening a PR.

 ## Installation
 ```